textadventures/quest/docs/functions.md

 So how do we create a function?
 Right-click in the left pane, and select "Add function".
 Your new function will appear.
 Set the return type; in this case the function will not return anything, so we can leave it as "None".
 Then you can add the parameters.

-You can use any names you like here; there is no need for them to correspond to the names in the commands or verbs.
+You can use any names you like here; there is no need for them to correspond to the names in the commands or verbs - however the order IS important!
 In this case there is only one parameter, and I am going to call it "seat".

 Then put in your script.
 In this example, all it does is print a message.
 Whatever values are sent as parameters will automatically go into the variables in the same order.
 In this function we are expecting to be sent some kind of seat, and whatever it is will be held in the "seat" variable.
 If this function is called by the "siton" verb of the bench, then the "seat" variable will contain the bench object.